cknight/kv-client-website/docs/consistency-and-caching.md

 # Consistency and Caching

 Strong consistency is used for most operations.
 Generally speaking, when working with smaller datasets you can expect all operations (except Export) to be strongly consistent.
 However, working with larger datasets (e.g. copy/delete/import/export) hits constraints with KV that eliminate consistency guarantees.

-Caching is use session specific.
+Caching is user session specific.
 E.g. search results are not globally cached.
 Operations which modify entires will invalidate the cache.

 | Operation | Consistency (small datasets) | Consistency (large datasets) | Caching                                        |
 | --------- | ---------------------------- | ---------------------------- | ---------------------------------------------- |